14 Things You Need for College That Are Absolutely Crucial

 With a planner you can track when assignments are due, your class schedule, study group dates, and more.
 Track every detail of your life or just the basic framework.

 But trust me:

-If you go to school on a big campus, it’s likely you will be doing quite a bit of walking.
-And, it really sucks if you don’t have comfortable shoes!
+If you attend school on a big campus, it’s likely that quite a bit of walking is in your future.

-In the frenzy of packing for college you may forget this one simple, yet essential thing you need for college: hangers.
+In the frenzy of packing for college you may forget one of the simple, yet essential things for college you need – hangers!

 The cheap ones are pretty much just as good as the pricier ones.

 Save your money for other things, and pick up a 10 pack of hangers for only a buck at the dollar store.

 Dorm beds are not exactly the epitome of comfort.

 The mattress has likely seen – ahem – a lot before you, and will continue to after you move out.